ironfugu/about-us/coding_fun.md

 * Provider person with a dev account.
 * Use our API / SDKs / Getting started guide to launch a small farm of machines to run a frontend/backend "hello world" app.
   * The front end should display a message
- * THe backend API should provide the response that the front-end should display, start with "Hello World"
+  * The backend API should provide the response that the front-end should display, start with "Hello World"

 ### Improve our UI